 Ask your consultant about any questions that you may have regarding the use of Metosyn.
 If you are worried about using Metosyn, then you should read the patient leaflet provided when you receive this medication.
 The leaflet will include information on how to use Metosyn, as well as how you may be able to avoid certain side effects with this medication.

-Avoid getting this medicine into your mouth, nose or eyes, and rinse thoroughly with water if you get the ingredients into any of these areas.
-Do not use this medicine for longer than you are advised to do so by a doctor.
+Avoid getting Metosyn into your mouth, nose or eyes, and rinse thoroughly with water if you get the ingredients into any of these areas.
+Do not use Metosyn for longer than you are advised to do so by a doctor.
 Metosyn cannot be used with moisturizers and other products as they may dilute the substance.
 If you are going to use other substances on the same patch of skin, you will need to leave thirty minutes before applying each product.

 What dosages are available?

-The dosage given for Metosyn will be dependent on various factors, including how your body has responded to previous corticosteroids, and the kind of condition you are trying to treat.
-Metosyn is available in both cream and ointment form, depending on your condition.
-Usually, this medication will be available in tubes of 25 to 100 grams.
-You will need to follow your consultant's instructions regarding how long you should be taking the medication for.
+The dosage given for Metosyn will be dependent on various factors, including how your body has responded to previous corticosteroids and the kind of condition you are trying to treat.
+Metosyn is available as both Metosyn cream and Metosyn ointment, depending on your condition.
+Usually, Metosyn will be available in tubes of 25 to 100 grams.
+You will need to follow your consultant’s instructions regarding how long you should be taking the medication.

-Usually, you will need to apply a thin layer of the cream or ointment directly to the affected area, up to twice a day.
-You may not need to use this medication as often as this depending on your condition.
-As soon as your condition begins to improve, it is important to begin using this medication less frequently.
-The medicine should only ever be used when advised to do so by a doctor in children.
+Usually, you will need to apply a thin layer of Metosyn cream or Metosyn ointment directly to the affected area, up to twice a day.
+You may not need to use Metosyn as often as this depending on your condition.
+As soon as your condition begins to improve, it is important to begin using Metosyn less frequently.
+Metosyn should only ever be used when advised to do so by a doctor in children.

 What are the side effects of Metosyn?

-Metosyn and other topical medicines are less likely to have severe side effects than their oral medication counterparts, because less of the active substance is absorbed into the blood stream.
-However, all medications can affect people in different ways, and it’s important to be aware of the possible issues that might occur when you begin using this medication.
+Metosyn and other topical medicines are less likely to have severe side effects than their oral medication counterparts because less of the active substance is absorbed into the bloodstream.
+However, all medications can affect people in different ways, and it’s important to be aware of the possible issues that might occur when you begin using Metosyn cream or Metosyn ointment for the treatment of eczema.
 Remember, just because a side effect is listed here doesn’t mean that you will experience it.

 The most common side effects of Metosyn will usually occur when you first begin using the medication, as your body and skin will be getting used to the new substances.
 These side effects often include skin irritation, itching, rashes, or burning at the application sites.
 Do not continue to use the medication if you think that you might be having an allergic reaction to Metosyn.
 This allergic reaction could present in the form of a rash, or in swelling around the tongue and throat.
 See a doctor immediately if you feel dizzy or have trouble breathing after using Metosyn.